flatironinstitute/finufft/docs/related.rst

 - `PyNUFFT <https://github.com/jyhmiinlin/pynufft>`_ Python code supporting CPU and GPU operation.
 Have not compared against FINUFFT yet.

-Also see the summary of library performances in our paper [FIN].
+Also see the summary of library performances in our paper [FIN] in the :ref:`references <refs>`.

-Interfaces to FINUFFT from other languages
+Other language interfaces to FINUFFT
 ------------------------------------------

 - `FINUFFT.jl <https://github.com/ludvigak/FINUFFT.jl>`_: a `julia <https://julialang.org/>`_ language wrapper by Ludvig af Klinteberg (SFU).
 This is actually a secondary wrapper around our python interface, so you should make sure that the latter is working first.